jaredhocutt/ansible-oh-my-zsh/README.md

-# Oh My ZSH
+# oh-my-zsh

-Installs oh-my-zsh and changes the current user's shell to ZSH.
+This role handles installing oh-my-zsh and setting the Ansible user's shell to zsh.

 ## Requirements

-None
+The hosts you are targeting should have the following packages:

+- git >= 1.7.1
+- python >= 2.6
+- python-dnf

 ## Role Variables